 It can be tough to choose how to distribute your books and, to make it even more complicated, you can use combinations of services to maximize your marketing and profits.
-Lots of self-publishers sell their book directly to Amazon using CreateSpace and distribute elsewhere with IngramSpark because they think that they make more money on Amazon by doing that.
-A quick test showed me that isn’t true.
+Lots of self-publishers sell their book directly to Amazon using CreateSpace and distribute everywhere else with IngramSpark because they think that they make more money on Amazon by doing that.
+A quick test showed me that isn't true.

 HOW TO CALCULATE ROYALTY

 There is a formula for calculating royalty, and here it is:

 List Price - Discount - Print Cost = Publisher Compensation / Royalty

 I used IngramSpark's Publisher Compensation Calculator to determine the cost of a 6x9, 280-page paperback book: $5.93 profit.
 When I plugged these same numbers into CreateSpace's Book Royalty Calculator, I got $4.78, which is $1.15 less royalty than IngramSpark.